afnan-05/github-first02/README.md

 # github-first02
-This is for git &amp; github
+This is for git &amp; github.